API-Apex-Grid/Transformer-Tracker/backend/AI/README.md

      - Define a central band as the middle third of width and height.
      - For each box compute area fraction, aspect ratio, and overlap with the center band.
      - Decision order:
-       1. If any box covers ≥30% of the image and ≥40% of that box overlaps the center → `loose joint`.
+       1. If any box covers ≥30%  → `loose joint`.
        1. Else if the largest box area fraction < 30% → `point overload`.
        1. Else if any box has aspect ratio ≥ 2.0 → `wire overload`.
        1. Else → `none`.
-   - Nested box filtering: remove a box if ≥50% of its area overlaps another larger box (de‑dup small nested regions).
+   - Nested box filtering: remove a box if ≥50% of its area overlaps another larger box.
    - Second pass on filtered boxes yields per‑box labels and metrics (see Annotations below).

 6. Global similarity & probability